Celebrate Chinese New Year with some great craft projects, ancient Chinese tales, and traditions.

 1. New Year Markets

 In the course of the New Year's celebrations, pop-up markets appear and sell New Year goods, such as clothing, small arts, food and decorations.
-So come down the Asian Market on Saturday 17th February 2018 and peruse, buy, snack, participate and enjoy what's on offer at all the stalls and stay for the Cultural Entertainment – Michael Fowler Centre and Civic Square, 11am - 5pm.
+So come down the Asian Market on Sunday 10th February 2019 and peruse, buy, snack, participate and enjoy what's on offer at all the stalls and stay for the Cultural Entertainment – TSB Bank Arena, 11am - 5pm.

 2. Clean House/Feel Good